DerenB/DerenB/README.md

 I am a Computer Science graduate student at Eastern Michigan University with a BBA in Accounting.
 I took undergraduate Computer Science classes through junior level, earning a 3.64 GPA.

 - 🔭 I’m currently working on improving my web development knowledge by learning React.
-- 🤝 Next I plan on creating a website using the MERN stack.
+- 🤝 Next I plan on learning Node.js and MongoDB
 - 🌱 In the future, I want to learn about dotnet Maui and C# backend.
 - ⚡ For fun I'd like to learn more about digital art and game development in Unreal Engine.